tableau-mkt/componentize/README.md

 1. Create a `/sites/all/components` folder.
 1. Drop in a few components, see examples.
 1. Install Drupal module via Drush or admin UI.
 1. Visit the admin page (`admin/structure/components`), alter include paths if desired and choose cache aggresiveness for tracking component data.
+Save settings once to generate components from your stylguide if you are using caching.

 ### Fieldgroup Config
 1. Edit a content-type field display settings.
 Add a fieldgroup as Component, chose the component and optionally modifier.